sjohnr/parser-generator.js/README.md

 g.rules = o.process(o.many(o.any(g.comments, g.rule)), t.rules);
 ```

 Most of it is pretty self-explanatory.
-The `t.*` functions (`style`, `rules`, and `parse`) transform the output tree from associative arrays to hashes, since, by default, the parser simply puts each matched token into an array.
+The `t.*` functions (`style` and `rules`) transform the output tree from associative arrays to hashes, since, by default, the parser simply puts each matched token into an array.

 For example, consider the following translator functions: